magictrick-dev/Ninetails/README.md

 Output files are stored in `bin/*`, including the executable.
 You will need to create this folder or modify the build file to accomodate a different directory.

-No other dependencies required.
+No other external dependencies required.
+Everything is provided in source.

-## Contributing to the Engine
+# Contributing to the Engine

 If you would like to contribute to the project, submit a pull request detailing the changes made to the engine.
 Please keep pull requests single-featured.
 While it isn't required, it would be helpful to match the coding style of the project.
 If you're unsure, browse `src` header and source files to get a basic idea.

-For bug fixes, please make sure adequately describe the bug that is being fixed, along with appropriate description of how it occurs and the steps reproduce.
-If I am not able to reproduce the bug on my system, then a screenshot/video of the bug would suffice as an example.
+For bug fixes, please make sure to adequately describe the bug that is being fixed, along with appropriate description of how it occurs and the steps reproduce.
+If I am not able to reproduce the bug on my system, then a screenshot/video of the bug would suffice as an example to see what is happening.

 *All contributions to the game engine must not use the standard library outside of what is already included.
 This includes* `malloc()/free()`.
 Ninetails uses a custom allocator and provides a number of utilities to make memory management easy and intuitive.

-## Documentation
+# Documentation

-TBD.
 Documenation will be provided once all core libraries are created.
-Some documentation is provided, but there is no guarantee that they're complete.
-Feel free to browse.

 - **[Ninetails Build System](./doc/BUILD_SYSTEM.md)**